May 26, 2026

 • Pressure tactics like artificial deadlines or "act now" urgency

-• Secured personal loan: Best for borrowers with collateral (car, savings) who want lower APRs
+• Secured personal loan: Best for borrowers with collateral — such as a car or savings — who want lower annual percentage rates (APRs)

-• Earned wage access or cash advance apps: Best for small, short-term gaps before payday (note: not a loan)
+• EWA or cash advance apps: Best for small non-loan coverage before payday

 In practice, that "guarantee" comes at a steep price, often in the form of triple-digit APRs, origination fees that immediately reduce your principal, or balloon payments engineered to push borrowers into rollovers and default.